Our website contains advertisements and affiliate links. We may be compensated for purchases originating from links on our site

 Take your puppy outside at night just before going to bed and first thing in the morning.
 Stay with him, and when he eliminates, be sure to reward his good behavior.

 Potty training can take 4-6 months.
-When he starts learning that outside is the place to go when nature calls, it is time to invest a simple bell on a string
+When he starts learning that outside is the place to go when nature calls, it is time to invest in a simple bell on a string.

 When he starts learning that outside is the place to go when nature calls, it is time to invest a simple bell on a string for bell training.
 These can be bought on Amazon or at most pet stores.
 You can make your own from hobby shop supplies.
 Show him the bells, ring the bells, and open the door to show him how it works.
 Repeat for several weeks.

 It takes patience and practice.
 Like we said earlier, it can take 4-6 months.